rikai/OpenYourMouth/Bacon/British/DefrostingBacon.md

 ### Defrosting in a Fridge
 > The advantage of this method lays in the fact that you run no risk of cooking your bacon or forgetting it out unrefridgerated.

->Major disadvantage is that it is slow
+> The disadvantage is that it is slow

+1. Have foresight
-1. Have foresight, you need to start the process one day before you are going to use your bacon.
+	- You need to start the process one day before you are going to use your bacon
-2. Take bacon out of the freezer
+2. Take your bacon out of the freezer
-3. Put bacon into the fridge
+3. Put your bacon into the fridge
-4. Next day pic defrosted bacon out of the fridge
+4. The next day take the bacon out of the fridge and use it